| CHAPTER H9 MARTIN LUTHER AND THE PROTESTANT REFORMATION |

 I said, he was in over his head.)
 He adopted Ockham’s “sola Scriptura” slogan,

-not realizing his own heavy reliance on Augustine and Aquinas made the slogan
+not realizing his own heavy reliance on Augustine and

-empty.
-Like many Christians before and since, Luther relied on the traditions
+Aquinas made the slogan empty.
+Like many Christians before and since, Luther relied

-generations of Christians being led astray.
+result in many generations of Christians being led astray.

 Luther’s idea of “biblical humanism” was